Smelt Fishing in Old Kenosha

 Sometimes we’d catch em by the bushel!

 There were several locations where we seined in Kenosha; Eichleman Park, Simmons Island next to the north pier, and Barnes Creek in Carol Beach were our favorite spots.
-Sometimes we’d catch so many smelt that we would drop off buckets of them off at local taverns on our way home.
+Sometimes we’d catch so many smelt that we would drop off buckets of them at local taverns on our way home.
 This, of course, was rewarded with many refreshing beverages; and extended the smelt fishing party.

 Once home everyone got to work cleaning the smelt.
 The method to cleaning smelt involved a scissors and your thumb.
 The smelt would be cut open from the belly to the gills.
 The guts were squeezed out by inserting the thumb and running it through the length of the open smelt.
 The smelt cleaning operation often ran well into the next morning, depending on how well we did.
 Of course, the consumption of various beverages continued during the cleaning procedure and also after wards, as a batch of fresh smelt would be battered and fried.